Personal Productivity

 avatar

-Commented about 11 years ago Winston A
+Commented over 11 years ago Winston A

 I love how you describe the creative process; it is a great example of how to use divergent and then convergent thinking.
 I personally want to apply your tools to my creative thinking, as I hope they will leave me with more actionable conclusions.
 As for tools, I love what I call the google docs of diagramming: Lucidchart.com, which I use in teams for my mind mapping.
 Check out their "six thinking hats" template; so useful for brainstorming.
 Thanks!